ShuenRachel/alpha-shop-by-vue2/README.md

-# twitter-front-end
+# alpha-shop-vue
-A twitter-like project built buy vue2
+A online store payment page built by vue2

 ## Feature
-* User can login into forum
+* User can control the form filling process
-* Can view latest update of tweets, and tweets' replies, likes
-* Can post their own tweets
-* Can view top 10 users
+* Changing signal according to form filling process
-* Can view profile of specific user
+* Can change the quantity of products
+* Amount will automatically update when change on quantity / shipment method changes

 ## Project setup
 ```
 npm install